VCE VET Building and Construction

 Credit in the VCE or VCAL

 22338VIC Certificate II in Building and Construction: recognition of up to five units at Units 1 and 2 level and a Units 3 and 4 sequence.

 CPC20211 Certificate II in Construction Pathways: recognition of up to four units of credit at Units 1 and 2 level and a Units 3 and 4 sequence.

 Back to Top

-Students who receive a Units 3 and 4 sequence for VCE VET Building and Construction will be eligible for an increment towards their ATAR (10% of the average of the primary four scaled studies).
+Students who receive a Units 3 and 4 sequence for VCE VET Building and Construction will be eligible for an increment towards their ATAR (10% of the fourth study score in the primary four scaled studies).

 The increment is awarded by the Victorian Tertiary Admissions Centre (VTAC).
 Further information can be found on the VTAC website:

 The VCE VET Building and Construction program does not offer scored assessment.